Quantum complexity and localization in random and time-periodic unitary circuits: Summary and outlook

-\textit{Discussion.---} In this paper, we study the state complexity in various classes of random unitary circuits.
-We show that the complexity undergoes a transition from linear to sublinear growth in random Haar unitaries, before saturating which scale exponentially with the number of qubits.
+In this paper, we study the state complexity in Krylov basis for various classes of random unitary circuits.
+We show that the proposed notion of complexity is sensitive to the circuit construction protocol.
+In Haar random unitary brickwork circuits, the complexity undergoes a transition from linear to sublinear growth, before saturating which scales exponentially with the number of qubits.
 Interestingly, the exponential scaling of saturation time is also found in quantum circuit complexity, indicating the possible connection between the two complexities\,\cite{PhysRevLett.132.160402,PhysRevA.109.022223}.
-In the monitored case, the quantum complexity profile remains invariant under measurement rate $p$.
-In Floquet unitary classes, we probe thermal and local phases using late time saturation of complexity.
-More specifically, inhomogenous Gaussian circuits exhibit Anderson localization while strongly coupled spins show many-body localization.
-The operator complexity can equally be studied and be used to probe thermal and local phases.
-Similar to the state complexity, the operator complexity is expected to undergo linear to sublinear transition, before it saturates at exponentially large times $t_\text{sat}\sim 4^{N}$ to a value which grows exponentially with system size $\sim 4^N/2$. \\
+When we introduce more structure (or equivalently, true dynamical features) to the circuit, we find the following.
+In the monitored case, the complexity growth rate in the Krylov basis decreases with increasing measurement rate $p$, resulting in an increased saturation time.
+In Floquet unitary classes, the complexity probes thermal and local phases through the late-time saturation value.
+More specifically, inhomogeneous Gaussian circuits exhibit Anderson localization, while strongly coupled spins show many-body localization.
+The complexity of the operator can be studied equally well using this method, and it is also often used to probe thermal and local phases.
+Similarly to state complexity, the operator complexity is expected to undergo a linear to sublinear transition, before saturating exponentially large times $t_\text{sat}\sim 4^{N}$ to a value that grows exponentially with system size $\sim 4^N/2$ (see section \ref{appendix:operator-construction} for basic construction). \\

-In summary, we discuss in this letter \begin{itemize} \item How Krylov spread complexity can be defined for discrete time-dependent random circuits.
-In doing so, one needs to compute the overlap between the state after a certain layer with the corresponding basis vectors and then treat these overlaps as the wavefunctions in the Krylov basis. \item How the complexity profile, saturation values, and the saturation times scale with system size, indicating a connection with the circuit complexity.
+In the following, we summarize the main findings of our work.
+We study \begin{itemize} \item how complexity in Krylov basis can be defined for discrete time-dependent random circuits without the presence of an explicit Hamiltonian.
+In doing so, one needs to recursively construct orthonormal basis vectors and compute the overlap between the state after a certain layer with corresponding basis vectors treated as the wavefunctions in the Krylov basis. \item how the complexity profile, saturation values, and saturation times scale with the system size, indicating a connection with the circuit complexity.
+We find that in the effectively kinematic picture with Haar random quantum gates, the complexity in Krylov basis from unitary generators has the same scaling behaviour as that of the circuit complexity (linear growth and saturation of complexity at $2^{N-1}$ in time $2^N$ for $N$ qubits) and also the saturation value of complexity ($2^{N-1}$) agrees with Krylov complexity saturation for Hamiltonian evolution ($\mathcal{K}_s/2$ if the Krylov space dimension is $\mathcal{K}_s$).
+Note that in case of state evolution through unitary generators, the Krylov basis is $\mathcal{K}_s/2=2^N$.